 All non-athletic absences (e.g., Medical, Death/Funeral, Court/Legal-related, etc.) for which a student seeks to obtain a valid excuse must be submitted to the Dean of Students/Office of Student Conduct, with supporting documentation, for review and verification.
 Please use the Online Reporting Forms to access/complete/submit the Request for a University Excused Absence form for an excuse.
 Upon receipt, a staff member will verify the documentation and provide an official university excuse, if applicable.
 The student is responsible for providing the official university excuse issued by the Office for Student Conduct to the professor(s).
-Questions should be directed to the Dean of Students via email: deanofstudents@pvamu.edu or phone: (936) 261-3524.
+Questions should be directed to the Dean of Students via email: deanofstudents@pvamu.edu or phone: (936) 261-3550 or Office for Student Conduct via email: studentconduct@pvamu.edu or phone: (936) 261-3524.